CommerceExperts/searchhub-docs/docs/smartquery/user-stories.rst

 searchHub Redirects
 -------------------

+*This story is actually included in the standard smartQuery integration.
+However it can be used to split the integration into separate steps.*

 Story
   As a search manager, I want users to be redirected to specific landing pages for certain queries based on the configurations set within searchHub.

 Acceptance criteria
   - When a query is configured for a redirect, users should be directed to the corresponding landing page or URL.

+Technical hint
+  - It is possible that search managers create redirects to filtered search result pages of that same query, for example "running shoes" are redirected to ``..?q=running+shoes&cat=Sports/Running``.
+    The problem is that without a "safety switch," the system might receive a redirect-URL from smartQuery and try to redirect the user all over again, creating an infinite loop.
+    To prevent this, all redirects should generally be flagged as "redirected" and not used again by smartQuery.
+The returned masterQuery can still be used to map to the best query.
+    Example:
+        - Set the Redirect Flag: A search query that is mapped to a redirect, must explicitly flagged.
+For example by appending ``&redirected=true`` to the request URL.
+        - System Behavior: At your smartQuery integration this flag must be used to skip using a potentially returned redirect.
+        - Using masterQuery: Even with the flag set, the masterQuery returned by smartQuery should still be used as the query that is sent to your search engine.

 Allow Static IP Address for Redirect URL Monitoring